GNOME/pango/docs/migrating.md

 The big advantage of this change is that the two libraries can be used side-by-side in the same process without symbol or type clashes.
-The downside is, of course, that you have to adapt your code to change all uses of Pango API.
+The downside is, of course, that you have to adapt all uses of Pango API in your code.
 Thankfully, this is largely a mechanical change.

 ### Build setup changes